schmidte10/N.-harperi-and-small-mammal-communities/README.md

 dm  = bc %>% filter(species == "DM")
 rbv = bc %>% filter(species == "RBV")
 ```
-The example below examines data pertaining to deer mice, however, the same process was used for red backed voles*. *when looking at red backed voles an addition term sex:date_s was included in the model to account for the potential interaction between sex and changes in body condition over time.

 ## Princple component analysis for deer mice
 ```
 pca_dm <- princomp(~ avg_hindfoot_summer + avg_skull_length_summer + avg_skull_width_summer, dm, cor = TRUE)